-WASHINGTON, D.C. - June 6th, 2011 - Medic Mobile, a proven innovator in mobile health technology, is proud to announce the development of the first SIM Application for healthcare.
-SIM apps can operate on 80% of the world's phones from $15 handsets to Android smartphones - and Medic's new implementation of this technology brings data collection to a new level of accessibility and affordability.
-Medic's Chief Strategist Isaac Holeman will make the official announcement at the Mobile Health Summit in Cape Town, South Africa Monday morning.
+WASHINGTON--(BUSINESS WIRE)-- Medic Mobile, a proven innovator in mobile health technology, is proud to announce the development of the first SIM Application for healthcare.
+SIM apps can operate on 80% of the world’s phones from $15 handsets to Android smartphones – and Medic’s new implementation of this technology brings data collection to a new level of accessibility and affordability.
+Medic’s Chief Strategist Isaac Holeman announced the new product at the Mobile Health Summit this week.

 CEO Josh Nesbit sees a bright future for SIM mhealth apps, “They’re easy for users, they've been proven to scale in mobile banking, and mobile phone penetration is skyrocketing.
 We want to meet health workers and patients where they are, designing applications for technology they're using.”
 Fifty percent of people on the African continent own a mobile phone, projected to reach 100% in the next few years.

 Medic’s first official SIM app is Kuvela, developed for PSI with support from the Maternal Health Task Force, and the company plans to develop many more.
 "We required reporting tools that can be rolled out at large scale for low cost.
 The combination of a SIM application and reporting dashboard will allow us to monitor the quality of our program across multiple districts.
 This would've been impossible without Medic Mobile's work,” said Gunther Baugh, Project Coordinator for PSI.